juanlittledevil/Arcade-MIDI-Stick/README.md

 this behavior can easily be changed by setting the global variale cc_joystick_mode to false.

 I felt that it would sometimes be nice to send cc values, this works well specially if you want to use the joystick to navigate clips like in an app like modstep on iOS.
-The this sacrifices 4 cc values which will be set to 1 when the joystick is moved in one of the 4 directions and 0 when the joystick is returned to the center.
+This mode sacrifices 4 cc values which will be set to 1 when the joystick is moved in one of the 4 directions and 0 when the joystick is returned to the center.
 The 4 values used are:

     midi 16, cc 124;